Making artificial $\textit{p}_{x,y}$-orbital honeycomb electron lattice on metal surface: introduction

-Recently, we propose that higher orbital bands can be realized in the artificial electron lattice on metal surface\cite{ma2017orbital}, where the metal surface electrons are transformed into an electron lattice by periodic arranged adatoms.
-Actually, the $p$-bands on square and Lieb electron lattice has already been observed in a recent scanning tunnelling microscopy (STM) experiment\cite{slot2017experimental, ma2017orbital}.
+However, fermions in $\textit{p}$-orbital honeycomb lattice, which have been intensively studied in theory, have not been reported in experiment.
+Very recently, it was also theoretically proposed that the $p_{x,y}$-orbital honeycomb lattice can be founded in some special materials~\cite{zhou2016,barreteau2017,song2018,jiang2019,zhou2019,HU2020}, but these proposals have not been confirmed in experiment so far.
+To the best of our knowledge, experimental realization of this interesting $p$-orbital honeycomb lattice has only been reported in photonic lattice of coupled micropillars~\cite{orbitaledgestate, amo2014}.
+Recently, we propose that $p$-orbital bands can be realized in the artificial electron lattice on metal surface~\cite{ma2017orbital}, where the metal surface electrons are transformed into an electron lattice by periodically arranged adatoms.
+And the $p$-band features on square and Lieb electron lattice have already been observed in a recent scanning tunneling microscopy (STM) experiment~\cite{slot2017experimental, ma2017orbital}.